selivan/selivan.github.io/_posts/2017-06-07-ansible-copy-local-files-within-target-host.md

 ---
 layout: post
-title:  "Ansible: copy local files within the target host"
+title:  "Ansible: properly copy local files within the target host"
 tags: [ansible,rsync]
 ---
 Ansible dosn't have convenient way to copy files within target host.
 At least, I didn't find any.
 Directly using `cp` command is not the best option.
 Files will be copied every time and task will always be marked as changed.
 Other downside is that check mode won't work for `command` and `shell` modules.